-Whether the current and proposed transport network is suitable and capable of catering for the forecast transport task of the major project during construction and operation stages.
+Whether the current and proposed land and marine transport network is suitable and capable of catering for the forecast transport task of the major project during construction and operation stages.

 Whether the transport task of the major project can be accommodated by different freight and infrastructure options.